-• Fire Drills
+• Fire Drills (Evacuation Drills)

-Ten fire drills will take place during the school year according to the Miami-Dade County Public Schools Policy and Emergency Procedures.
-At the sound of the emergency bell, students must stop what they are doing and follow the teacher's instructions.
+Evacuation drills will take place during the school year in accordance with the National Fire Protection Association 101 Life Safety Code.
+When the fire alarm activates, students must stop what they are doing and follow the teacher's instructions.
 Students must clear the building promptly by the prescribed route.
-Any student who is in the hallway or the restroom at the sound of the emergency bell must proceed to the nearest exit and locate the teacher.
+Any student who is in the hallway or the restroom must proceed to the nearest exit and locate the teacher.
 Students, teachers and staff must remain outside the building until permission is given to re-enter.